Significant Disproportionality Frequently Asked Questions (FAQ)

 Back to Top

-What are the new categories of disproportionality for discipline?
+What are the discipline categories for significant disproportionality?

 The U.S. Department of Education has revised the IDEA regulations to further address significant disproportionality, which occurs when students in a specific racial group are identified for special education, placed in more restrictive settings or disciplined at markedly higher rates than their peers.
 The new regulations expand the discipline categories states must calculate for significant disproportionality, to include: